realchonk/accounthing/README.md

 # Accounting software for Chads

 ## Description
+`accounthing.sh` is a command line accounting system that keeps tracks of customer and transactions, with the ability to generate invoices.

 This project was created for a relative of mine, therefore everything is made for the German accounting system, but you could modify this project to fit your local needs.

-There are customers and transactions, where a transaction corresponds to an entry in the resulting invoice.

 Click [here](./invoice_example.pdf) to see an example invoice.